Visit my internet radio show at www.drstandleylive.com . . .

 (Ascorbic acid)

-Vitamin C - (Ascorbic acid)
+Fruits and Vegetables Vitamin C - (Ascorbic acid)

 DESCRIPTION: If you get a high-quality multivitamin, it should contain Vitamin C with bioflavonoids.
 The bioflavonoids and Vitamin C will work together, just like they do in nature.
 You may find Vitamin C often appear on labels as calcium ascorbate and/or magnesium ascorbate.
 The reason why is the ascorbate acid is buffered to promote digestive comfort.
 Not everyone can handle the same Vitamin C. Deficiencies may include lowered resistance to infections, hemorrhage, anemia, scurvy, joint tenderness, and susceptibility to dental caries, pyorrhea and bleeding gums.
 Vitamin C is soluble in water and is easily destroyed by oxidation and heat will hasten the process.
 It also gets lost in cooking, particularly if water in which the food was cooked is discarded.
 Vitamin C can also be easily lost if cooked in iron or copper cookware.
 Frozen foods lose very little of their Vitamin C. It can be stored in the body to a limited extent, unless of course you are a smoker, then it cannot be stored at all and must be supplemented in the diet.